On the Role of Muons in Binary Neutron Star Mergers: First Simulations: Merger and Post-Merger Dynamics

 \subsection{Muon Content}

 In order to describe the evolution of the muonic content we introduce the conserved muon number, defined as

 where $D = W\rho$ is the rest-mass density in the Eulerian frame, $W$ is the usual Lorentz factor and the integration volume $\mathcal{V}$ is a grid level.
-In the absence of muon-neutrinos reactions, the balance-law Eq.~\eqref{eq:m-cons} implies the approximate constancy of $N_\mu$ along the evolution, which is verified for SFHo$\_$4D$\_$3 up to the collapse in the upper panel of Fig.~\ref{fig:SFHo_DYm_int}.
-Conversely, when including the CC muonic reactions (that could alter the net muon fraction of a fluid element), as in the SFHo$\_$4D$\_$5($\_$High) run, we observe that the conserved muon number decreases by as much as $8 \%$ ($4 \%$) with respect to the initial condition within our simulation timespan.
-In fact, we observe an early de-muonization, prompted by artificial shock-heating between the stars surface and the atmosphere.
-However, such an effect is diminished both before and after the merger with increased grid resolution.
+In the absence of muonic weak reactions, the balance-law Eq.~\eqref{eq:m-cons} implies the approximate constancy of $N_\mu$ along the evolution, which is verified for SFHo$\_$4D$\_$3 up to the collapse in the upper panel of Fig.~\ref{fig:SFHo_DYm_int}.
+In contrast, when CC muonic reactions are included (SFHo$\_$4D$\_$5($\_$High) runs), we observe that the conserved muon number decreases by as much as $8 \%$ ($4 \%$) with respect to the initial condition within our simulation time span.
+In fact, we observe an early de-muonization, prompted by the expansion of cold, low density material into the artificial atmosphere (more details in the following).
+However, such an effect is diminished both before and after the merger with increased grid resolution, because the hydrodynamics is better resolved and less matter expands into the atmosphere.

-The de-muonization is better visualized in the lower panels of Fig~\ref{fig:SFHo_DYm_int}, where we show $Y_\mu$ in the $x-y$ plane $10~{\rm ms}$ after the merger.
-For the SFHo$\_$4D$\_$3 run (lower left panel), we note that a substantial $Y_\mu > 0.01$ is distributed throughout the disk, which is a hydrodynamical effect attributed to the sourceless advection of muons coming from the remnant core.
+The de-muonization can be visualized in the lower panels of Fig~\ref{fig:SFHo_DYm_int}, where we show $Y_\mu$ in the $x-y$ plane $10~{\rm ms}$ after the merger.
+For the SFHo$\_$4D$\_$3 run (lower left panel), we note that a substantial $Y_\mu > 0.01$ is distributed throughout the disk, which is a hydrodynamical effect attributed to the sourceless advection of muons from the remnant core.
 Contrary, for the SFHo$\_$4D$\_$5 (lower middle panel) and SFHo$\_$4D$\_$5$\_$High (lower right panel) muons are found only within the remnant, where $\rho \geq 10^{14}~{\rm g~cm^{-3}}$ (see third and fourth, left panels of Fig.~\ref{fig:SFHo_xy_10ms}), rapidly decreasing outside of this region, as indicated by the $Y_\mu = 10^{-6}$ red dashed contour line.